-Pursuant to a separate written policy, all members of the Board are expected to acquire at least that number of shares of the Company's common stock equal to five (5) times their annual cash retainer by the fifth annual meeting of directors after the adoption of the policy or the date they join the Board.
-Similarly, our Chief Executive Officer is expected to acquire shares equal to six (6) times his annual salary, and other members of the Company's Executive Committee at least three (3) times their respective annual salaries, by the fifth anniversary of adoption of the policy or their appointment.
+Pursuant to a separate written policy, all members of the Board are expected to acquire at least that number of shares of the Company’s common stock equal to five (5) times their annual cash retainer by the fifth annual meeting of directors after the adoption of the policy or the date they join the Board.
+Similarly, our Chief Executive Officer is expected to acquire shares equal to seven (7) times his annual salary, and other members of the Company’s Executive Committee at least three (3) times their respective annual salaries, by the fifth anniversary of the later of adoption of the policy or their appointment.
 In addition, until such ownership levels are achieved, both directors and officers are expected to retain 100% of the net shares of common stock that they acquire through the vesting or exercise of equity awards.
 All forms of direct and indirect ownership, as well as time-vesting restricted stock and restricted stock unit awards (but not performance vesting awards or options), are counted towards satisfaction of the above requirements.
 The policy provides that, once compliance has been achieved, later fluctuations in stock price and/or salary are disregarded.

 These Principles are intended as a component of the flexible framework within which the Board, assisted by its committees, oversees the affairs of the Company.
 While they should be interpreted in the context of applicable laws, regulations and listing requirements, as well as in the context of the Articles and By-laws, they are not intended to establish by their own force any legally binding obligations.